 Over the past few years, with so many crimes and unfortunate events taking place, the need for surveillance has skyrocketed all over the globe.
 And this rising need is driving companies as well as government organisations across the world to come up with innovations in facial recognition.

 The Indian tech community is also extensively working on the facial recognition domain to build top-notch products and services.
 In this article, we list five startups from India that are going all out to fill the void in the domain with quality facial recognition offerings.

 (This list is in alphabetical order.)

-Founded by Abhishek Mishra and Abdulla Hisham in 2016, AIndra Labs is one of the top 10 AI startups in India.
+Founded by Abhishek Mishra, Abdulla Hisham and Rito Bhaumik in 2016, AIndra Labs is one of the top 10 AI startups in India.
 The company uses computer vision and ML and is specialised in processing images and videos captured from real-life scenarios using its Visual Analytics Platform.

 The company also has an AI-powered face recognition solution to mark the attendance of the employees or students of the organisation.
 Basically, the face recognition system stores photographs and details on each student of a class in a server, and to take attendance of the class, the teacher just need to click some pictures of the classroom.
 The system digs into the server matches the faces on the photograph with the data previously store and suggests who is present and absent.